-Donna L. Hoffman is the Louis Rosenfeld Distinguished Professor of Marketing and Co-Director of the Center for the Connected Consumer at The George Washington School of Business in Washington, D.C.
-Professor Hoffman is an internationally recognized academic expert and sought after industry speaker in the areas of online consumer experience and digital marketing trends and has worked with major corporations on the topic of digital marketing strategy, including Procter & Gamble, Intel, Microsoft, FedEx.com, Land’s End/Sears, Walmart.com, and many others.
-She has served as an Academic Trustee of the Marketing Science Institute and as a member of the Procter & Gamble Digital Advisory Board.
+Donna L. Hoffman is the Louis Rosenfeld Distinguished Scholar and Professor of Marketing at The George Washington School of Business in Washington, D.C.
+Professor Hoffman is an internationally recognized academic expert and sought after industry speaker in the areas of social media, online consumer behavior, and digital marketing trends and has worked with major corporations on the topic of digital marketing strategy, including Procter & Gamble, Intel, Microsoft, FedEx.com, Land’s End/Sears, Walmart.com, and many others.
+She also serves as an Academic Trustee of the Marketing Science Institute and is a member of the Procter & Gamble Digital Advisory Board.

-Professor Hoffman’s current research is focused on consumer experience in the Internet of Things and the kinds of consumer-object relationships that emerge when consumers and smart objects interact.
-Professor Hoffman’s work has been published in many of the field’s top journals including Journal of Consumer Research, Journal of Marketing Research, Journal of Marketing, Marketing Science, Management Science, Journal of Consumer Psychology, and Science.
-Professor Hoffman’s work enjoys wide impact: she has over 23,000 Google Scholar citations and an H-index of 38.
+Professor Hoffman’s research has been funded by the Alfred P. Sloan Foundation, the National Science Foundation and the Marketing Science Institute.
 She has been awarded many of the field’s most prestigious research awards, including the Robert B. Clarke Educator of the Year Award from the DMEF, the Sheth Foundation/Journal of Marketing Award for long-term contributions to the discipline of marketing, the Stellner Distinguished Scholar Award from the University of Illinois, the William O’Dell/Journal of Marketing Research Award for long-term research impact and the Robert D. Buzzell Marketing Science Institute Best Paper Award Honorable Mention.
-She is also an MSI “Challenges of Communications and Branding in a Digital Era” research proposal competition winner and was a finalist for the Paul D. Converse Award, for her lasting contributions to the marketing field.
-Her research has been funded by the Alfred P. Sloan Foundation, the National Science Foundation and the Marketing Science Institute.
+She is also an MSI “Challenges of Communications and Branding in a Digital Era” research proposal competition winner and was recently named a finalist for the Paul D. Converse Award, for her lasting contributions to the marketing field.

-- White, T., T. P, Novak and D. L. Hoffman (2014), “No Strings Attached: When Giving It Away Versus Making Them Pay Leads to Negative Net Benefit Perceptions in Consumer-Retailer Exchanges,” Journal of Interactive Marketing, 28 (August), 184-195.
+- White, T., T. P, Novak and D. L. Hoffman “No Strings Attached: When Giving It Away Versus Making Them Pay Leads to Negative Net Benefit Perceptions in Online Exchanges,” conditionally accepted, Journal of Interactive Marketing.

 - Hoffman, D.L. and T.P.
 Novak (2012), “Toward a Deeper Understanding of Social Media,” Journal of Interactive Marketing.
 (Editorial, Co-Editor, Special Issue on “Social Media”), 26(May), 69-70.